Washoe County assistance programs.

 - Head Start provides dental and medical care, as well as meals, food, and preparation for children.

 - Help finding a job.
-The community action agency also offers career assistance services which are are designed to help clients find a job as well as improve job skills to maintain employment or find a better job.
+The community action agency also offers career assistance services which are are designed to help clients find employment as well as improve skills to maintain employment or find a better job.
 Services offered include resume and cover letter development.
 Other programs include Dress for Success, Computer Basics, Interview for Success, and Workplace Conduct.

 - Information - Learn about local charities as well as federal government and state of Nevada assistance programs.